GibsonGYIOVdguisdo/PythonTableEditorClass/README.md

-# UpdatingCSVtable
+# PythonTableEditorClass

-This is a python program that allows you to edit a CSV table from within python without using imports.
+This is a python class that allows you to edit a table that can be loaded from a csv file or dictionary.

-This program achieves it by first reading the csv file and loading it as a dictionary it then updates the file after every iteration.
+This is all achieved with no imports.